aerospike/aerospike-client-python/doc/aerospike.rst

             :columns: 1

             * **hosts**
-                A required :class:`list` of (address, port, [tls-name]) tuples identifying a node (or multiple nodes) in the cluster.
+                A required :class:`list` of ``(address, port, [tls-name])`` tuples identifying a node (or multiple nodes) in the cluster.

+                * address: :class:`str`
+                * port: :class:`int`
+                * tls-name: :class:`str`

-                The client will connect to the first available node in the list, the *seed node*, \ and will learn about the cluster and partition map from it.
-If tls-name is specified, it must match the tls-name specified in the node's \
+                The client will connect to the first available node in the list called the *seed node*. \ From there, it will learn about the cluster and its partition map.
+If ``tls-name`` is specified, it must match the tls-name specified in the node's \
-                server configuration file and match the server's CA certificate.
+                server configuration file, as well as the server's CA certificate.

                 .. note:: TLS usage requires Aerospike Enterprise Edition